maurodch/mbqd-website/content/home/welcome.md

   label = "Join the team"
 +++

-We tackle the notoriously hard problem of simulating quantum many-body systems using different approaches and close collaboration with experiments.
+We tackle the notoriously hard problem of simulating quantum many-body systems using different approaches and collaborating closely with experiments.